-Nicole Bibbins Sedaca serves as the Chair for the Global Politics and Security Concentration in Georgetown University’s Master of Science in Foreign Service (MSFS) program and is a Professor in the Practice of International Affairs in MSFS.
+In Georgetown University’s Master of Science in Foreign Service (MSFS) program, Bibbins Sedaca serves as the Deputy Director and Chair for the Global Politics and Security Concentration, as well as a Professor in the Practice of International Affairs in MSFS.
 She teaches graduate seminars on democracy, human rights, and ethics and decision making.

 Ms. Bibbins Sedaca holds a Master’s degree from Georgetown University’s School of Foreign Service and a Bachelor’s degree in International Relations from The College of William and Mary, where she was a Presidential and Monroe Scholar.
 She studied at Humboldt Universitaet in Berlin, Germany, while on a Rotary International Scholarship.